-The City code allows for the City to remove graffiti from specific property with the written permission of the property owner.
-The City will remove graffiti that is located on fences, walls, signs, garages and sheds that are adjacent to City streets, alleys, parks and trails.
+The City Code allows the city to remove graffiti from specific property with the written permission of the property owner.
+The city will remove graffiti on buildings, houses, fences, walls, and signs that are accessible by the city's equipment.
 The graffiti removal program operates Monday-Friday 8 a.m. to 5 p.m.

-To participate in the City's Graffiti Removal program, the property owner must complete and sign the waiver and consent form which can be found under Graffiti Removal links on this page.
-This waiver allows a City staff to step onto the property to remove the graffiti.
+To participate in the city's Graffiti Removal program, the property owner must complete and sign the waiver and consent form, which can be found under Graffiti Removal links on this page.
+This waiver allows a city staff or its contractor to step onto the property to remove the graffiti.

 Responding to a Code Violation Notice

 What to do if you receive a notice: Follow the instructions given on the notice to correct the violation by the required date.
 If you do not understand the violation or have questions, call the officer whose name and phone number is provided on the notice.